suhailkakar/blog.suhailkakar.com/cktdwfohy04vgm8s1gjfs683a.md

-## Add An Advanced File Uploader To Your React.js App - Upload Care
+## Add An Advanced File Uploader To Your React.js App - Uploadcare

 ### Overview
-In this article, we are going to integrate Upload Care ( An Advanced File Uploader ) which includes drag-and-drop image uploader, direct link image uploader and etc.. in our react.js app.
+In this article, we are going to integrate Uploadcare ( An Advanced File Uploader ) which includes drag-and-drop image uploader, direct link image uploader and etc.. in our react.js app.

  ### Creating a react app